OpenMS/pyopenms-docs/docs/source/aasequences.rst

 The ``AASequence`` class handles amino acid sequences in OpenMS.
-A string of amino acid residues can be turned into a instance of ``AASequence`` to provide some commonly used operations and data.
-The implementation supports mathematical operations like addition or subtraction.
-Also, average and mono isotopic weight and isotope distributions are accessible.
+A string of amino acid residues can be turned into a instance of ``AASequence`` to provide some commonly used operations like chemical formula, weight, and isotope distribution calculations.

-Weights, formulas and isotope distribution can be calculated depending on the charge state (additional proton count in case of positive ions) and ion type.
-Therefore, the class allows for a flexible handling of amino acid strings.

-A very simple example of handling amino acid sequence with AASequence is given in the next few lines, which also calculates the weight of the ``(M)`` and ``(M+2H)2+`` ions.
+The example below shows how amino acid sequences can be created and how basic mass calculations are conducted.

 .. code-block:: python
     :linenos: